2018 Cross+Gen Life Conference Case Studies

 St. Pauls, Omaha, NE

-SYNOPSIS: When Emily started working at St. Paul’s two-and-a-half years ago, the church was already thinking Cross+Gen. In fact, it was already in their Mission Statement.
+Combining her passions of Cross+Gen Faith Formation and baking, Emily will introduce you to St. Paul’s Lutheran where they have intentionally focused on Cross+Gen ministry for the last two and a half years.
+Cross+Gen was already in their Mission Statement.
 But programs for kids were well received and a complete overhaul of the system was out of the question.
 So instead of a revolution, Emily began an evolution.
 Her team took a look at existing ministry and started to make small shifts toward Cross+Gen. She added Cross+Gen learning during Advent and Lent, and introduced FAITH5 in worship.
 Emily also began inviting people of all ages to lead worship.
 Every ministry in the church has been challenged to consider how they might bring all ages together to learn from each other and grow closer to Christ.
 Because of these small shifts in approach, Cross+Gen is becoming the culture.

 CASE STUDY 7